HarveyEllis/mongodb-atlas-connection-strings/README.md

 go test -v -timeout 30m
 ```

+### Small bug with retries of the connection string
+Sometimes the code doesn't run fully to completion.
+This is because there is a lag between the time the database users are created and then become available to be used.
+This means that on the odd occassion the tests will try and use the connection strings before they are ready and thus will fail.
+I have tried to remediate this by using `DoWithRetryableErrors` from the `terratest/retry` module, but something is not quite right with that funciton call.

+Whilst obviously not ideal, rerunning the `go test` command will usually make the test pass a second time (it will start off from where it left of vis-a-vis terraform plans and applies)

 ## Testing
 This was a chance for me to try [terratest](https://terratest.gruntwork.io/) (so I did!)